-My blog has been quiet for a while, but i am still working.
+My blog has been quiet for a while, but i am working.
 I am working on my business, my projects and my network after relocating last year as well as a new studio.
 Right now we are living in a building site, so time and space is more limited for a while.
 Follow me on instagram for day-to-day moments. @birgitteheibergphotography

 Home.
 Spent our Easter break back in Mill Valley feeling very much at home.
 Hanging out with friends, revisiting favorite places and restaurants, cycling, hiking, drinking coffee at Peets & Equator - All good.
 Its a special place to us.
 We immediately made friends and fell in love with the beautiful landscapes, the mild weather and the Golden Gate Bridge when we lived there, so off course we miss this special place.
 What is so special about it?
 Let me show you some photos from this trip that might explain better.